Welcome to …

 with archive photos, family history data and fascinating stories from the past.

 I hope you enjoy this site and find something of interest.
 Please use the menus above to explore the site.

 If you have any questions about the history of the district, the people, the buildings, or the items shown on this site, I will help if I can, or direct you to someone who may know.
 If you have researched a local topic or family and would like to share your findings, please contact me.

-Please type the e-mail address you can see below into your e-mail.
-I am sorry there is no direct e-mail link button, but this is to prevent spam.
+Please use the e-mail address shown below.
+There is no direct e-mail link button to prevent spam.

-Stay up to date by joining the Facebook group “Woburn Sands and Aspley Heath History“.
+Stay up to date by joining the Facebook group “Woburn Sands & District History“.
 You can see the latest photos to be discovered, discuss local heritage or ask any questions about Woburn Sands and district.

 Any postcards of WOBURN SANDS, ASPLEY HEATH, WAVENDON or WALTON, or of other local places if they come from shops or photographers in Woburn Sands.
-These could be postcards from photographer Robert Cheetham, who embossed the lower corner of cards “R A Cheetham”.
-Postcards from Bathurst’s Pharmacy Pharmaceutical Chemist.
-Postcards from Pikesley of Woburn Sands, or Gregory’s Sandpine or Sanpine cards.
+These could be postcards from photographer Robert Cheetham, who embossed the lower corner of cards “R A Cheetham”, Bathurst’s Pharmacy Pharmaceutical Chemist, Pikesley of Woburn Sands, or Gregory’s Sandpine or Sanpine cards.

 Any bottles, flagons or pots marked WOBURN SANDS, ASPLEY GUISE, WAVENDON, or “DOWN & NEEDHAM”.
 Also any stoneware flagons from the other towns that make up modern-day Milton Keynes, e.g. Bletchley, Fenny Stratford, Newport Pagnell, Wolverton, Stony Stratford, etc.